greenbone/docs/src/common/container/feed-loading.md

 incomplete and erroneous results.
 ```

-After starting the Greenbone Community Containers the running daemons will pick
+After starting the Greenbone Community Containers, the running daemons will pick
 up the feed content and load the data automatically.

 ### Vulnerability Tests Data